liferay/liferay-docs/develop/tutorials/articles/02-from-liferay-6-to-liferay-7/09-advanced-customization-with-ext-plugins/09-advanced-customization-with-ext-plugins-intro.markdown

 - `ext-service/src`: Contains classes that should be available to other plugins.
-In advanced scenarios, this folder can be used to hold classes that overwrite classes from `portal-service.jar`.
+In advanced scenarios, this folder can be used to hold classes that overwrite classes from `portal-kernel.jar`.
 Service Builder puts services' interfaces here.

 - `ext-web/docroot`: Contains the web application's configuration files, including